Keluaa/Kokkos.jl/docs/src/calling_c.md

 false
 ```

-This can be useful in order to reconfigure and recompile the project, to perform compilation parameters exploration for example.
+This can be useful in order to reconfigure and recompile the project in the same session, to perform
+compilation parameters exploration for example.
-As long as all views are allocated through `Kokkos.jl`, they can be safely re-used after a library reload.
+As long as all views are allocated through `Kokkos.jl`, they can be safely re-used after a library
+reload.